15gk/HealthApp/README.md

-hey this is the project for wlit-15 days bootcamp
+This is the group project for wlit-15 days bootcamp Group Members : Smreeta Shrestha , Nirjala Parajuli and Kriti Gautam